Cepr0/generic-crud/readme.md

 ### Repositories

-All repositories should inherit `JpaRepo` interface, which, in turn, inherits the base interface `CrudRepo` and standard `JpaRepository` repository.
-Therefore all your repositories have the functionality of both `CrudRepo` and  `JpaRepository`.
+If you work with JPA database your repositories should inherit `JpaRepo` interface, which, in turn, inherits the base interface `CrudRepo` and standard `JpaRepository` repository.
+If you work with MongoDB you should extend your repositories from `MongoRepo`, which extends `MongoRepository`.
+Therefore all your repositories have the functionality of both `CrudRepo` and `JpaRepository` / `MongoRepository`.

 There are the following main methods of `JpaRepo`:

 - `create()` – creates a new entity
 - `update()` – updates one entity by its `id`